- Height: 19-22 inches

 These lovable clowns make great family pets and love to play just as much as they love to cuddle.

 When it comes to housebreaking, the easiest way to teach a French Bulldog is by using a crate.
 In this method, the dog is kept in the crate and let out to do its business.
 French Bulldogs want to always be near its owners, so it will pick up the housebreaking rules quickly in order to get out of the crate.
-Because accidents do happen, try redirecting and a kind reprimand.
+Because accidents do happen, try redirecting and a gentle reprimand.
+Because these pups have such a desire to please, you’ll find that this process will go quite smoothly relative to other breeds.

 Both male and female French Bulldogs weigh in the 22 to 28 pound range.